 If the green methanol that is synthesized from hydrogen and carbon dioxide, then we can actually achieve CO2-neutral combustion.
 Furthermore, methanol has some advantages concerning its emissions behavior: There are fewer NOx emissions and no SOx or soot emissions for pure methanol combustion.
 So there’s great potential for methanol to play a key role in the maritime energy transition.

 Other advantages lie in the properties of methanol: It is liquid in ambient conditions.
-The handling onboard a vessel is therefore much easier compared to gaseous fuels.
-Furthermore, methanol is less hazardous for aquatic organisms compared to well-known marine fuels like marine gas oil or heavy fuel oil.
-This permits the use of the outer ship hull as bunker tanks.
-Hence, the fuel storage capacity onboard increases.
+The handling is therefore much easier compared to gaseous fuels.
+Hence, the fuel storage capacity is large and convenient.

 Methanol is flammable and can form explosive mixtures with air.
 It burns with a non-luminous flame and is highly toxic.
 It is an ideal fuel for ship and power generation.